 30 years minus your years of service*.

-If you re-enrol in the OMERS Plan, your pension will stop and you will resume as a continuing member so long as your was less than 35 years as of December 31, 2020.
+Subject to these exceptions, if you re-enrol in the OMERS Plan, your pension will stop and you will resume as a continuing member.

 OMERS Plan survivor benefits are paid according to a set order of entitlement that complies with the Ontario Pension Benefits Act.
 This order cannot be changed, for example, by a will.

-Spouse – Yourcan choose a survivor pension or cash refund.
+Spouse – Your can choose a survivor pension or cash refund/transfer.

 Designated beneficiary – If there is no pre-retirement spouse or eligible dependent child(ren), your designated beneficiary(ies) on file may be entitled to a cash refund.

-Estate – If there is no pre-retirement spouse, eligible dependent child(ren), or designated beneficiaries, a cash refund may be paid to your estate.
+Estate – If there is no pre-retirement spouse, eligible dependent child(ren) or designated beneficiary(ies), a cash refund may be paid to your estate.

-See “Explanation of Survivor Benefits” below for details on survivor pension, children’s pension, cash refund and residual refund.
+See the “Explanation of survivor benefits” section below for details on the survivor pension, children’s pension, cash refund and residual refund.

 In addition to the OMERS Plan survivor benefits, the following refunds may be payable in the event of death before retirement.

-When the CV of your OMERS Plan pension is greater than the amount needed to fund the survivor benefit for your eligible dependent child(ren), the difference is paid as an OMERS Plan special refund.
+If you do not have a spouse eligible for a survivor pension at the time of your death and the CV of your OMERS pension is greater than the amount needed to fund the survivor benefit for your eligible dependent child(ren) (if any), the difference is paid as an OMERS Plan special refund.
 It is paid to your living designated beneficiaries on file or, if none, to your estate.

 Children – If there is no retirement-date spouse or post-retirement-date spouse, a children’s pension will be paid to any eligible dependent child(ren) for as long as they are eligible.